 This chia seed egg substitute could save the day next time you’re short on eggs or you could keep this trick handy if you ever need to replace eggs in your baking.

-This chia seed egg substitute is a fun little trick I learned recently and I’ve been testing it out in various tasty ways over the last little while.
+This chia seed egg substitute is a fun little trick I learned a few years ago and I’ve been testing it out in various tasty ways over the last little while.
 I can definitely confirm that this is a good one and that it actually works so I thought I absolutely had to share it with you here in case it might come in handy one day. 🙂

 If you have a jar of chia seeds in your pantry to use in smoothies or on top of oatmeal, then you also have eggs!
 Well, not exactly, but you have something that you can use for those times when baking inspiration hits, but you find you’re all out of eggs.
 This is also a great alternative for people who are allergic to eggs, or who just don’t eat eggs, but who love baking.
 Because who doesn’t love warm baked goods fresh from the oven?
 I also love chia seeds as an egg replacement because it gives your baked goods a little nutritional boost!
 Chia seeds are high in omega-3’s, protein, fiber, antioxidants and all kinds of other good things.